TeamGleason/SpeakFaster/webui/README.md

 The contract of the `injectKeys()` function is it will issue the keys in `virtualKeys` programmatically in the specified order.

 #### 2.2.
+Request external softkeyboard to reset state

+Occasionally the WebUI needs to request a state reset in the softkeyboard attached to the host application.
+For example, when the user starts to spell a word out after an initial abbreviation-expansion request, such a reset will allow the user to utilize the external keyboard's word prediction without its state being confounded by the previously typed abbreviation, which is usually not a valid word.
+This can be achieved by using the method `requestSoftkeybardRest()`.

+#### 2.2.
 Window resizing